ffizer/ffizer/docs/src/template_configuration.md

     default_value: "{{ file_name ffizer_dst_folder }}"
 ```

-Every variables are mandatory, to allow empty value `default_value` should be an empty string.
+Every variable are mandatory, to allow empty value `default_value` should be an empty string.

 ```yaml
   - name: foo